thanhlam1998/docker-studying/README.md

-# This is a repository for studying docker and k8s
+# Repository for studying docker and k8s

+Made by: Thanh Lam